• Home

 One of the most significant differences in evaluating FRP vs steel pipe is their behavior in corrosive environments.
 Steel, particularly when exposed to moisture, chemicals, or harsh environmental conditions, is prone to corrosion.
 Over time, this corrosion can lead to the degradation of steel pipes, resulting in leaks, bursts, or structural failures.
 While stainless steel can resist corrosion better than regular steel, it can still corrode under extreme conditions, especially when exposed to chlorides or acids.

-FRP pipes manufactured by CBRO Fiberglass inherently possess corrosion resistance due to their composite nature.
+FRP pipes, including uv resistant frp pipe, manufactured by CBRO Fiberglass inherently possess corrosion resistance due to their composite nature.
 The polymer matrix acts as a barrier, protecting the embedded fibers from direct exposure to corrosive elements.
 As a result, FRP pipes maintain their structural integrity longer in environments where steel would rapidly degrade.
 This makes them particularly suited for use in chemical plants, wastewater treatment facilities, and areas with high salt concentrations, where corrosion resistance is a top priority.

 Performance Under High Pressure